machinely79/web-scraper-short-term-apartment-rental/README.md

 # web-scraper-short-term-apartment-rental-

-Project is a web scraper built with Python Selenium to extract short-term apartment rental data from OLX.ba
+This project is a web scraper built with '''Selenium''' and '''undetected-chromedriver''' to extract short-term apartment rental data from OLX.ba.
+It navigates through multiple pages, collects ad details, and saves the data into a CSV file for further analysis.